 Born on September 5, 1929, in Illinois, Bob Newhart was an accountant at the age of 30, who created monologues as a diversion from his everyday life.
 He became famous with his best-selling recording of his first nightclub engagement, The Button-Down Mind of Bob Newhart, which was released in 1960.
 A dry-toned satirist, Newhart starred in the television sitcoms The Bob Newhart Show, Newhart and Bob.

 Television actor and comedian Bob Newhart was born George Robert Newhart on September 5, 1929, in Oak Park, Illinois.
 One of four children, Newhart was born to George David Newhart and Julia Pauline Burns.
 Newhart picked up the name Bob while in high school.
-The commonly used phrase "Let George do it," prompted Newhart to change his name.
-Eventually he thought, "Maybe I'll go by Bob," thus the nickname was born.
+The commonly used phrase "Let George do it" prompted Newhart to change his name.
+Eventually he thought, "Maybe I'll go by Bob," and thus the nickname was born.